 Twenty20 cricket is a relatively new form of cricket but has proved phenomenally popular, at both club level and internationally.
-It is a much faster paced game, which each team getting just one innings of 20 overs.
+Twenty20 cricket is a much faster paced game, which each team getting just one inning of 20 overs.
 The recently introduced Indian Premier League is played in this format and the IPL has gained a worldwide following as probably the world’s most glamorous cricket tournament.

 Types of Cricket Bets And Wagers